 Teach the students about nonfiction text features.
 Use this video from the Bespectacled Librarian.

-Share the video with students to learn how to copy an image.
+Share this video with students to learn how to copy an image.
 Please have them follow copyright.
 Images should be in public domain and free from copyright.
 Images can be copied from Google, but they have to be public domain.

 Go to Google.com and search for an image.
 Click on Tools, Usage Rights and then choose images that are labeled for reuse.